Sicily Food Adventure

 • More

-Begin your day with a visit to a family-run farm near Ragusa, known for its cheese-making traditions.
-After a demonstration, sample some delicious cheeses, including ricotta.
-Later, transfer to Noto, known for its beautiful historic center.
-Enjoy a leisurely stroll and a refreshing granita.
-In the afternoon, we transfer to Catania, our base for the last two nights.
-Overnight stay at B&B Hotel Catania (or similar).
+Start your day with a visit to a family-run farm near Ragusa, where you'll witness a cheese-making demonstration and sample local cheeses, including ricotta.
+Later, transfer to Noto, another baroque gem of the Val di Noto.
+Enjoy a leisurely stroll through its beautiful historic center and savor a Sicilian granita with traditional brioche.
+In the afternoon, transfer to Catania, your base for the last two nights of the tour.
+Overnight at B&B Hotel Catania (or similar).

 Read more